Important information you need to know about EcoHouse (Sustainable Living Contract and Information Guide).

 - Creates a “home” and enhanced sense of identity for PSU students involved in environmental programs and activities.

-Interested in living in the EcoHouse for the 2013 – 2014 academic year?
-Please complete the EcoHouse application and return it to the co-directors of EcoHouse to be considered.
+Interested in living in the EcoHouse for the 2014 – 2015 academic year?
+Please contact us to complete the EcoHouse application to be considered for the upcoming academic year.